shuailab/personal/book.md

 - Suitable for introductory data analytics courses.
 - Emphasize storytelling and holistic understanding
-	* to build trust and transparency for trustworthy data science and AI applications
+	* to build trust and transparency for trustworthy data science and AI applications.
 - Build confidence by rigorous training and simple learning strategies
 	* many small datasets to guide students to work out pencil solutions and compare with established R/Python packages.
 - To train an AI-enabled workforce